If you play sports, you know the benefits of getting exercise while doing something you like. But sports may also be putting your body at risk.

 How to prevent or avoid sports injuries

 One of the best ways to prevent injury is to stretch before and after you play sports or exercise.
 You should also never play a sport without the proper protective gear.
 And your gear should be in good condition.
 Always drink plenty of water to stay hydrated before, during, and after playing sports.
 Have a few cups of water before you play or exercise.
 Stop for a drink every 20 minutes during your activity.
-When you finish, drink more water, depending on how much you sweated during the activity.
+When you finish, drink more water or a low sugar sports drink, depending on how much you sweated during the activity.

 Things to consider